casework/casework.github.io/releases/0.2.1/index.md

 ## Migration guidance

 In terms of CASE-namespaced concepts, release 0.2.1 is a patch to 0.2.0.
-Migration from CASE 0.2.0 does not require alterations to existing data.
+Migration from CASE 0.2.0 does not require alterations to existing data, except that ontology prefixes will now encode the ontology version in the concept IRI.

 ## Release Notes